-Students who complete the Foundation High School Program including Algebra II as one of four mathematics credits and the credit requirements specific to at least one endorsement will graduate with the Distinguished Level of Achievement.
-All students shall specify in writing the endorsement(s) the student intends to earn.
-Distinguished Level of Achievement allows students to be eligible for college admission under the top 10% automatic admissions provision.
+Legislation specifies students who complete the Foundation High School Program, four sciences, Algebra II as one of four mathematics credits, two additional electives, and the requirements specific to at least one endorsement will graduate with the Distinguished Level of Achievement.
+Distinguished Level of Achievement allows students to be eligible for state college or university admission under the top 10% automatic admissions provision.
+NOTE: The University of Texas at Austin accepts only the top 6 percent.

-More information about the Foundation High School Program and Endorsements can be found on the next page and by reviewing Texas law using the QR code on this page or by navigating to http://ritter.tea.state.tx.us/rules/tac/chapter074/ch074b.html.
+More information about the Foundation High School Program and Endorsements can be found on the next page and by reviewing Texas law using the QR code on this page or by navigating to https://tea.texas.gov/about-tea/laws-and-rules/texas-administrative-code/19-tac-chapter-74